emreond/Lookie/README.md

 For example; `dashboard_my_title` generates `DashboardStringResources.swift` file.
 Every key you add starting with `dashboard` will be written inside `DashboardStringResources.swift` file.
 If you can't find any related domain it will be written in `StringResources.swift`

-Run and get a command line program called Lookie

 **Step 2**

-Get product file called Laurine and paste it to your project folder
+Run and get product file called Lookie and paste it to your project folder

 **Step 3**